 Endocrine cells in the adenohypophysis are under the control of corresponding hypothalamic-releasing hormones.
 These releasing hormones are conveyed by the hypophyseal portal system to specific cells in the adenohypophysis, where they stimulate the rapid release of preformed trophic hormones.

 Separate hypothalamic-releasing hormones regulate the rate of secretion of each trophic hormone from the adenohypophysis.
-For most pituitary trophic hormones, negative feedback control is accomplished by a feedback loop involving the blood concentration of the hormone produced by the target endocrine gland (eg, thyroid gland, adrenal cortex, ovary, and testis).
-Hormones such as prolactin, GH, and MSH have more complex feedback mechanisms.
+For most pituitary trophic hormones, negative feedback control is accomplished by a feedback loop involving the blood concentration of the hormone produced by the target endocrine gland (eg, thyroid gland, adrenal cortex, ovary, or testis).
+Hormones such as prolactin, growth hormone (GH), and melanocyte-stimulating hormone (MSH) have more complex feedback mechanisms.
 For example, prolactin affects primarily the mammary gland, and GH has its principal effect on the liver—both nonendocrine tissues.
 The negative feedback in such cases includes metabolites and other messengers (eg, insulin-like growth factor I produced by the liver).
 In the case of GH, there is an inhibitory (somatostatin) as well as stimulatory (GH-releasing hormone) hypothalamic regulator.

 The neurohypophysis (pars nervosa, posterior lobe) has three anatomic subdivisions.
 Secretion granules that contain the neurohypophyseal hormones, ie, antidiuretic hormone (ADH, vasopressin) and oxytocin, are synthesized in the hypothalamus but are released into the bloodstream in the pars nervosa.
 The infundibular stalk joins the pars nervosa to the overlying hypothalamus.